-Start by describing the planning area, Tribal assets, and your Tribe's unique characteristics in a community profile.
+Start by describing the planning area, tribal assets, and your unique characteristics in a community profile.

-The plan must include a description of the Tribal planning area.
-This description area includes land upon which the Tribal government is authorized to govern, develop, or regulate.
+The plan must include a description of the tribal planning area.
+This description area includes land upon which the tribal government is authorized to govern, develop, or regulate.
 In other words, what is the geographic area covered by the plan?

-If you are working with other Tribes or a county in a multi-jurisdictional plan, each plan participant must describe its respective geographic planning area(s).
+If you are working with other Tribal Nations or a county in a multi-jurisdictional plan, each plan participant must describe its respective geographic planning area(s).

 The planning area is not just the land area, though.
-It should include a description of the people and property that your Tribe wants to protect from the impacts of natural hazard events.
-Describing the Tribal community is an important part of helping the plan's users understand the context.
+It should include a description of the people and property that you want to protect from the impacts of natural hazard events.
+Describing the tribal community is an important part of helping the plan's users understand the context.
 This section is a good place to include any unique characteristics of the population and landscape of the planning area that could factor into risk reduction decisions.
 For example, consider focusing on aspects of the geography and built environment that contribute to vulnerability, such as geology, land use, and development trends.